 -Have a concierge service call for you and try to get you a table.
 They may have better luck securing a table or being able to grab a cancelled table.

 -Since there is a hefty $100/person cancellation fee, you might be able to secure last minute reservations online by doing a web search.
 Other people may post on a food website about having extra reservations they can’t use and want to give you.
 While its unlikely you will be able make changes in party size, you should be able to change the name on the reservation.
 Similarly you could try posting in a food-related forum, such as this one, saying that you are looking for a reservation.

 More Tips for Booking French Laundry Reservations

 -Be prepared and do your planning.
 Those who plan in advance are much more likely to get reservations.

 -Call or check their website for their upcoming closing or renovation dates.
-Generally, The French Laundry closes twice a year for 1-2 weeks in both Winter and Summer.
-However, this is not always the case as they are going to be closed for almost a month in 2014 for renovations to the kitchen instead of taking the two typical breaks.
+Generally, The French Laundry closes twice a year for 1-2 weeks in both Winter and Summer although it was closed more often in recent years for renovations.
 Figuring out these dates in advance, can save you a lot of time since it will be impossible to dine here during their closures.
 Similarly, you can also call and check to make sure the restaurant is not being booked for private party on your desired date.